cordova-sandbox/cordova/Read_Me_Android.md

 ## Guide to deploy an android App : <https://codesundar.com/lesson/publish-cordova-apps-to-playstore/>

+## A Npm scripts way to do it :)

+1. Confirm that the id in config.xml is set to id="com.JDRE.android" then make sure to change versions!!!!

+1. `npm run release`

+1. type the keystore password: `Eightletters1`

+1. `npm run zip`

+1. Then go to the play store Deploy section

+## Longhand way

 1. Delete previous final and JDRE.apk

 1. If switching from IOS build go to Firebase console/ setting/ general and download/make a googleService-info.plist and add it in the root folder of cordova project